 Statute of Limitations for Wrongful Death in Georgia

 All states have set limits on the amount of time you have to file a wrongful death lawsuit in civil court.
+In Georgia, GA Code § 9-3-33 (2022) states that you have two years from the time of death to file.
 If you miss filing before the deadline, your case could be dismissed by the court.

 Nothing is more devastating than suddenly losing a loved one due to someone else’s negligence.
 You do not have to take on this legal burden alone.